 Written By Rachel Phipps

-It is possible to still eat meat and do your bit for the planet.
+It is possible to eat meat and still do your bit for the planet.
 Choosing sustainable meat is not only good for the environment, but it also helps support local farmers.
 Here are some tips for choosing and buying more sustainable meat wherever you shop and whatever your price point.

-Aside from the fact that spending a bit more on higher quality meat (and therefore eating less of it and enjoying it in smaller portions to keep it affordable) obviously helps support farmers, the numbers are clear on both sides of the pond that eating less meat is better for the environment.
+Aside from the fact that spending a bit more on higher quality meat (and therefore eating less of it and enjoying it in smaller portions to keep it affordable) helps support farmers, the numbers are clear on both sides of the pond that eating less meat is better for the environment.

-Ahead of COP26 (the UN’s climate change conference being held in Glasgow this autumn) in April 2021, the UK Government set an emissions target aiming to reduce emissions by 2035 by 78% of where they were in 1990, and the White House announced a similar target of a 50-52% reduction from 2005 levels by 2030.
+Ahead of COP26 (the UN’s climate change conference being held in Glasgow this autumn) in April 2021, the UK Government set an emissions target aiming to reduce emissions by 2035 by 78% of where they were in 1990.
+The White House announced a similar target of a 50-52% reduction from 2005 levels by 2030.
 There are some pretty stark numbers out there from academics, too.
 Eating less meat is pretty essential: the average carnivore diet produces 7.2kg of carbon dioxide a year (almost double the amount released by a vegetarian diet), and according to one of the lead authors of the UN’s most recent Intergovernmental Panel on Climate Change (IPPC) report 0.5C (32.9F) of the rise in global temperatures we’ve seen in recent years is down to the methane produced by cows.

 Rabbits multiply like rabbits, so eating wild rabbits is also a great sustainable option - it does not require intensive farming.
-While rabbits are a vital part of the ecosystem, again overpopulation can cause damage to existing habitats.
+While rabbits are a vital part of the ecosystem, overpopulation can also cause damage to existing habitats.

 Veal is a very controversial topic for conscious meat eaters because a whole spectrum of products exists, from white veal, which is commonly farmed with low animal welfare standards (this is particularly prevalent in some parts of the US as veal farming is regulated on a state rather than the federal level, and some practices banned in the UK and EU are still common), to rose veal with much higher standards.
-However, great strides are being made among some dairy farmers who are now producing rose veal from male dairy calves who would otherwise be destroyed, as often popular dairy breeds are deemed unsuitable for beef production.
+However, great strides are being made among some dairy farmers now producing rose veal from male dairy calves that would otherwise be destroyed, as popular dairy breeds are often deemed unsuitable for beef production.
 So, if you’re careful about what you buy, it is possible to (and I encourage you to) source high-welfare rose veal sustainably farmed from a dairy herd.

 Shopping for sustainable meat at the grocery store

 While in an ideal world, we’d all be eating much less, better quality meat from independent sources, one of the most annoying things I find about advice online about how to be more sustainable is they don’t take into account real life: most of us shop at a supermarket because we have to, be it down to access or affordability.
-So how can we choose more sustainable meat at the store?
+So can we choose more sustainable meat at the store?

 - Visit the meat counter.
-When a recipe tells you to ask your butcher, they don’t just mean an independent butcher - some grocery stores have very knowledgeable staff on the meat counter who you’ll be able to ask the questions I’ve included below to help you choose the best, sustainable meat option for you.
+When a recipe tells you to ask your butcher, they don’t just mean an independent butcher - some grocery stores have very knowledgeable staff on the meat counter which you’ll be able to ask the questions I’ve included below to help you choose the best, sustainable meat option for you.

 Shopping for sustainable meat at a butcher shop

-Your local butcher shop is a fantastic place to shop for sustainable meat as they’re usually small local businesses with a human face who take the time to get to know their suppliers, but you still need to know what to look for and what questions to ask when shopping for sustainable meat.
+Your local butcher shop is a fantastic place to shop for sustainable meat as they’re usually small local businesses with a human face who take the time to get to know their suppliers.
+But you still need to know what to look for and what questions to ask when shopping for sustainable meat.

 - Ask how the meat was reared.
 Is the chicken free range?
 Is the pork-free range?
-Is the meat grass fed?
+Is the meat grass-fed?
 Are the farm and the meat certified organic?

 - Has the meat been frozen?
 Unless you’re intentionally shopping from a butcher's freezer cabinet (great for items they’ve had to make in batches, such as sausages, or for preserving seasonal meats, such as wild game), this may be a red flag.
 Ask why the meat has been frozen and is not fresh.